 Don't starve yourself

-Have a decent sized (normal) breakfast in the morning and, trust us, it will set you right up for your eating extravaganza.
+Have a decent sized (normal) breakfast in the morning and it will set you right up for the banquet later.

 Moving swiftly on…

 There's no point in turning up in a pair of jeans you can barely breathe in, never mind consume your week's worth of calories in a oner.

 Joey Tribbiani was on to something with those thanksgiving pants – get your elastic-wasted trousers on and prepare to fill them!